lgwapnitsky/qual-it_hugo_timacms/content/posts/2021/2021-01-16-hot-snack-roundup.md

 ---
 layout: layouts/post.njk
-title: "Hot Triple Snack Round-Up: Chana Jor Garam, Ghost Pepper Potato Chips, and Hot Shrimp Crackers"
+summary: >-
-summary: "A few trips to different markets and I 'bagged' myself a few new snacks to try out.
-What did I get, and how did they taste?"
+  A few trips to different markets and I 'bagged' myself a few new snacks to try out.
+What did I get, and how did they taste?
 hero: /images/posts/snacks/spicy_pepper_toon.png
 thumb: /images/posts/snacks/spicy_pepper_toon.png
 tags:
   - food
   - chips
   - snacks
+title: >-
+  Hot Triple Snack Round-Up: Chana Jor Garam, Ghost Pepper Potato Chips, and Hot Shrimp Crackers
 ---

-## Chana Jor Garam ##
+## Chana Jor Garam

 Stop #1 was at my favorite Indian grocery store.
 I'm telling you, I have a LOT of trouble leaving this place without browsing the snack aisle.
 This snack stuck out at me like a sore thumb due to the color of the bag (most of the surrounding ones were yellow).